Central Kentucky Regional Airport

 VFR

-Central Kentucky Regional Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Central Kentucky Regional Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 12,000 feet and 10 SM visibility.

 Wind Analysis